-- Through this project, we isolated over a hundred new endophyte strains from the Wenatchee, Entiat, Yakima, and Methow areas - 14 strains showed inhibition of Penicillium expansum.
-Since the strains grew in the presence of this fungus known to produce the antimicrobial compound, patulin, they may have the capacity to degrade it - 27 strains inhibited Botrytis cinerea - 21 strains inhibited Neofabraea perennans - 38 strains inhibited Phacidiopycnis washingtonensis - 40 strains inhibited Erwinia amylovora - Several of the strains appeared to inhibit the pathogenic fungi through production of volatile compounds - The current status of this project (continuing through a No Cost Extension) is the preparation of genomic DNA and full genomic sequencing of the top-performing candidate strains
+- Through this project, we isolated over a hundred new endophyte strains from the Wenatchee, Entiat, Yakima, and Methow areas - 15 strains showed inhibition of Penicillium expansum.
+Since the strains grew in the presence of this fungus known to produce the antimicrobial compound, patulin, they may have the capacity to degrade it - 27 strains inhibited Botrytis cinerea - 21 strains inhibited Neofabraea perennans - 38 strains inhibited Phacidiopycnis washingtonensis - 40 strains inhibited Erwinia amylovora - Several of the strains appeared to inhibit the pathogenic fungi through production of volatile compounds.
+This mechanism may lead to post-harvest control measures - 11 strains were fully sequenced.
+Genomic analysis is required for commercialization as it provides the means to screen for potential pathogenicity and uniqueness.
+Genomic analysis was performed in our Phase 2 grant